cewing/codefellows_f2_python/source/session01.rst

 Step 2: Pip
 -----------

-Python comes with quite a bit.
+Python comes with quite a bit ("batteries included").

 Sometimes you need a bit more.